10.1 Decentralized Decision Rights

 But what if the subordinate who is delegated authority doesn’t do what’s good for the firm?
 Managers might make a choice that’s good for them personally but bad for other downstream components of the firm.
 (Like in Chapter 9 I’m approaching this topic as a rebuttal to the assumption I made at the beginning of the textbook that managers always seek to maximize firm profit.)

 Many firms use responsibility accounting as the solution to this problem.

 Responsibility accounting is accounting information used to hold managers accountable for the decision rights delegated to them.

 I’ve been biting off bits and pieces around this topic since Chapter 2.
-Determining product cost, as discussed in Chapter 4 through Chapter 6, is important for holding managers responsible for their costs.
+Determining product cost, as discussed in Chapters 4 through 6, is important for holding managers responsible for their costs.
 Variance analysis, covered in Chapter 7, is a form of responsibility accounting.

 Responsibility accounting focuses on decision rights delegated to middle-level managers.
 These aren’t the only decision rights delegated within large firms, but they are often the focus of responsibility accounting tools, and they are a good illustration of the general idea.
 I will focus on middle managers too.

 Middle managers include division managers, department managers, regional managers, and general/branch managers.
 They oversee a significant sub-unit of the firm and are supposed to execute the firm’s strategy within that sub-unit of the firm.

 Middle managers’ decision rights depends can be split into three types, based on two key questions.

 Cost center managers run departments such as accounting, information technology, purchasing, human resources, maintenance, quality assurance, and research and development.
 Often factory production and operation are managed as a cost center.
 Revenue center managers typically oversee a sales office or a storefront.
 A profit center manager is over both costs and revenue, such as a factory manager, branch manager, or regional manager.